If you are considering Hurst for entry to Year 9 in 2019, please contact the Admissions Office as soon as possible.

 Fees and online payments

 Registered pupils looking to join Hurst at 13+ (Year 9) will be asked to sit the online ISEB Common Pre-Tests in Year 6.
 These tests are age standardised computer tests which measure ability and attainment and include verbal and non-verbal reasoning, maths and english and are designed so that pupils cannot prepare for them.
-For more information on these tests please visit the ISEB website.
+For more information on these tests please visit the ISEB website (see link on the right).

 Pupils usually sit these tests at their Prep School and they will liaise with you about the timing.
 For pupils who attend non Common Entrance schools we will arrange for the tests to be completed at Hurst.